-What are the costs of soliciting these proxies and who will pay them?
+Who will pay the costs of soliciting these proxies?

 We will bear all costs of solicitation.
 Upon request, we will reimburse banks, brokers and other nominees for the expenses they incur in forwarding the proxy materials to you.

 Is this Proxy Statement the only way that proxies are being solicited?